wernersbacher/micropython-esp-weather/README.md

 small esp micropython project for logigng the temp.

-create a config.py file with SSID and PASS as variables
+create a config.py file with SSID, PASS and WEBHOOK_URL as variables